switowski/portfolio/src/posts/2024/i-have-built-my-first-successful-side-project-and-i-hate-it/index.md

 Was it worth the money?
 Not really.
 Spending equal time working for a client would probably earn me more.
 But the experience I gained from this side project will be invaluable when I build the next one.

-Stay tuned for the next article, where I describe the technical setup I used to automate most of this project.
+If you're interested in the technical setup I used to automate most of this project, check out my [Web Automation With n8n, Telegram, Online Forms, and a Bit of Python]({% postUrl "web-automation" %}) article.

 [^1]: It was always the crypto or forex crowd that was asking for weird stuff.